T. A. Barron: Biography

-Barron spent his early childhood in Harvard, Massachusetts, a town full of apple orchards and New England history (including the childhood home of Louisa May Alcott).
+Barron spent his early childhood in Harvard, Massachusetts, a town with lots of apple orchards and New England history (including the childhood home of Louisa May Alcott).
 His family moved to Colorado and he spent much of his youth on a ranch in the Rocky Mountains.
-Barron's writing reflects his great passion for nature and the spiritual values of the natural world, as well as his belief in the power of every person.
+Barron's writing reflects his great passion for nature and the spiritual values of the natural world, as well as his belief in the power of every person to matter and make a difference.

-He studied history and politics at Princeton University, where he was a Trustee, before he won a Rhodes Scholarship to attend Oxford University.
+He studied history and politics at Princeton University before he won a Rhodes Scholarship to attend Oxford University.
 He also has business and law degrees from Harvard University.
 To further his education, he spent a year traveling with his backpack around Europe, Asia, and Africa.
 He served as president of a private equity firm in New York City before changing careers in 1990, when he returned to Colorado with his wife, Currie, and their children to become a full-time writer and conservationist.

 Since then, he has written more than thirty novels, children's books, non-fiction books, and nature books.
 In 2011, he received The de Grummond Medallion for "lifetime contribution to the field of children's and young adult literature."
 He has also won the Nautilus Award Grand Prize, and many other literary awards.

-He is actively involved with environmental and conservation organizations, including The Wilderness Society, Earthjustice, World Wildlife Fund, Wildlife Conservation Society, the Alaska Conservation Foundation, and Colorado Open Lands.
+He is actively involved with environmental and conservation organizations, including World Wildlife Fund, The Wilderness Society, Earthjustice, Wildlife Conservation Society, The Nature Conservancy, Alaska Conservation Foundation, and Colorado Open Lands.

 In 2001, he founded a national prize to celebrate outstanding young people, who help other people or the environment—the Gloria Barron Prize for Young Heroes (named after his mother).
 He has produced a documentary film, “Dream Big”, as well as several highly acclaimed videos that honor extraordinary young people of diverse backgrounds for his Inspiring Young Heroes website.
 He won a Telly Award in 2020 for excellence in video production in the Social Impact category.